Brockington leads No. 17 Iowa State to 73-53 win over Iowa

 BIG PICTURE

-Iowa forward Keegan Murray was the nation’s leading scorer with 23.9 points per game, but Iowa State shut him out for the first 20 minutes.
+Murray was the nation’s leading scorer with 23.9 points per game, but Iowa State shut him out for the first 20 minutes.
 The Cyclones used a variety of double teams to cut off passing lanes and Murray was 0-for-7 shooting before halftime.
 He missed his first three shots of the second half as well, including a breakaway dunk.
-Murray finally broke through on a layup with 12:41 left and finished with nine points on 4-of-17 shooting.
+Murray finally broke through on a layup with 12:41 left.
 He had six offensive rebounds and three steals.

 UP NEXT